 First off, not all ant problems are carpenter ant problems.
 This is a good thing!
 So, when you notice ants around your home, do not jump to conclusions that they are destroying the bones of your abode.
 Noticing ants in high volume, however, could mean there is a nest of them nearby.
 If you begin noticing an influx of winged ants by your home, consider this a strong warning there is a serious ant problem taking place.
 If you’re concerned about carpenter ants, look around the perimeter of your home for wood shavings.
 Carpenter ants, unlike termites, do not actually eat wood.
 They do burrow into the wood to make their nests, though, which leaves behind telltale shavings.

 Carpenter ants love to make their homes in decaying wood.
 Since decaying wood is often wet, they seek out structures that are damp.
-If your deck often stays wet for a time after a rain storm, it is a prime target for carpenter ants.
-Some other areas they target are eaves, underneath windows, and porches.
+If your deck often stays wet for a time after a rainstorm, it is a prime target for carpenter ants.
+Some other areas they target are eaves, underneath windows, siding, and porches.
 Keep an eye on these areas throughout the spring and summer, especially if you notice ants around your home.
 The areas listed above are also portions of your home that often experience leaks, so watch out for those too.
 Managing leaks, emptying your gutter, and having your siding repaired when it cracks or breaks can prevent an ant infestation.

 If you’re trying to rid yourself of a carpenter ant infestation, the solution is to give them a poor environment to nest in.
 Do this by keeping your home as dry as possible, both indoors and outdoors.
 Check to see if water is properly draining from your deck or porch.
 Examine gutters for leaks, in addition to making sure your windows are properly installed and free of leaks as well.
-If you still find yourself with a persistent ant problem, call the professionals here at Absolut Pest Control!
-You can reach us at 978-388-4589, or by filling out our online contact form.
+There are a variety of carpenter ant control products that are effective.
+Here are four ways to get rid of carpenter ants: